rimoomey/odin-recipes/README.md

 # odin-recipes

+Disclaimer: These recipes were taken from AllRecipes.com.
+All images and text belong to the respective authors of that site.

+Website is published here: https://rimoomey.github.io/odin-recipes/

 Project: Recipes for The Odin Project Foundations curriculum This is the first project in The Odin Project Foundations track.
 By the end, I will have